 Now that you know what size of objects you can afford to place in the room, it’s time to think about using furniture for small rooms specifically.
 Luckily, your options are not too limited!
 There is an abundance of furniture in many different styles that suits any taste and looks great in small rooms, as well.
 So, here are our tips on how to choose small space furniture:

+See-through furniture.
 Glass and other see-through materials can bring a more modern look and create the feeling of more space in a room, as your eye is tricked into thinking there is no object there.
 Transparent coffee tables and nightstands are a great small space furniture choice.
-When it comes to fabrics, for example – your curtains, use lightweight or sheer textiles to make the room feel breezy and airy.
+When it comes to fabrics, for example – when you fit curtains, use lightweight or sheer textiles to make the room feel breezy and airy.

 Colours and patterns are essential when it comes to making a room look bigger.
 Generally, it is known that lighter colours can make a tiny room look larger, as they reflect more light.
 Dark shades, on the other hand, absorb that light and can make a space feel smaller and stuffy.
 So, keep these tips in mind when choosing the colour of furniture for small rooms: